Alice Roosevelt was just as strong-willed and outspoken as her father Theodore Roosevelt, who admitted even he could not control her.

 Alice Roosevelt was against marriage.
 She distrusted men, she was headstrong, and she regarded herself as a solitary woman in her own right.
 But her strong personality and then-shocking single-woman lifestyle became great fodder for gossip and high society magazines.

 Teddy himself was somewhat ashamed of his daughter’s behavior and the two were at constant odds with each other about the trajectory of her life as she had quickly become the antithesis for what a young woman of her time was supposed to be.
-Meanwhile, Teddy took the presidency in 1901, and now in the public eye more than ever before, Alice Roosevelt immediately became one of the first and biggest celebrities of the nascent 20th century.
+Meanwhile, Teddy took the presidency in 1901, and now in the public eye more than ever before, Alice Roosevelt immediately became one of the first and biggest celebrities of the early 20th century.

 A year into her father’s term in 1902, she christened Kaiser Wilhelm of Germany’s yacht and captured the eye of the world.
 The Kaiser later named a boat for her and installed a photo of her in the ship.